beccasaurus/Requestor/README.markdown

 write tests that run against real HTTP *or* you can use Requestor to make "mock" requests against your ASP.NET web application (or any other .NET web framework).

+At the moment, Requestor is just an abstraction layer around `System.Net.HttpWebRequest`.
+Once a .NET web server gateway interface is working, I hope to be able to make my existing Requestor specs run against this new interface by simply swapping our the driver I'm using!

 Download
 --------